StevenWorrall/NumberGenerator/README.md

 # NumberGenerator
 This repo shows a UIViewController presenting a way to generate and count random numbers.

 There are some helpers located in the Helper file.
-It comtains:
+It contains:
 - Label: This is a generic label so that I can init Labels in one line
 - Button: This is a generic label so that I can init Labels in one line
 - Present Alert: This is just a simple extension on UIViewController that alloes me to present an alert in one line.